Confidential Legal Memorandum

 The Proposal

-The Path Forward: Salvaging the Vision
+The Path Forward: Salvaging Our Vision

 Proposed Mortgage Restructuring

-5 Years
+25 Years

-I/O
+(2.5-year I/O period)

 Why This Works

-3. Preserve $43M+ asset value
+3. Preserves $43M+ asset value

 The building's appraised value far exceeds all outstanding obligations.